microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

  Procedural geometry can be animated or modified without requiring acceleration structure updates as long as the AABBs don't change.
 The sample animates some of the geometry in the scene this way.
 It simply updates the transforms passed into shaders with updated rotation transforms every frame.
 In the metaballs case. it also passes application time to animate field source positions within the metaballs' AABB.

 #### Ray types
 The sample utilizes two ray types for raytracing: a *radiance* and a *shadow ray*.
-The difference between the two is *RayFlags()* definition and what hit group and miss shaders to execute.
+The difference between the two is RayFlags() definition and what hit group and miss shaders to execute.

 ***Radiance ray*** is used for primary/view and secondary/reflected ray calls of *TraceRay()*, where a ray calculates shading for each geometry hit and aggregates color contribution over multiple bounces from the scene.

-***Shadow ray*** is used for visibility/occlusion testing towards a light source and is simpler since all it does is to return a boolean value if it hit any or missed all objects.
+***Shadow ray*** is used for visibility/occlusion testing towards a light source and is simpler since all it does is to return a Boolean value if it hit any or missed all objects.
 In practice, shadow ray only requires a miss shader and doesn't require any hit and closest hit shaders defined.
-It can simply be initialized with a ray payload marking a hit and *RayFlags()* to skip all but a miss shader.
+It can simply be initialized with a ray payload marking a hit and RayFlags() to skip all but a miss shader.
 ```c
 // Initialize shadow ray payload.
 // Set the initial value to true since closest and any hit shaders are skipped.